Software & IT projects

 6. Transition to operations including installation of the new program, migration of data to the new platform, support, and ongoing maintenance of the new system.

-The waterfall model is based on the premise that the project should only move to a new phase when its preceding phase is reviewed and verified.
+The waterfall model from the 1980s is based on the premise that the project should only move to a new phase when its preceding phase is reviewed and verified.
 However, waterfall can include slight or major variations on this process, including returning to the previous phase after flaws are found downstream, or returning all the way to the design phase if downstream phases identify major deficiencies.

 Top